 Ceramic is a word derived from the ancient Greek "keramos" meaning roughly "of fired clay".
 Porcelain is just one of many varieties of fired clay or ceramic tile.
 Ceramic tile, including porcelain, is made out of clay, some additives (such as feldspar, petuntse, and quartz sand), and water.

 But, not just any ol' backyard clay will do.
 Tile clay or "china clay" contains a high proportion of a mineral called kaolinite, and, for that reason is called kaolin clay or just kaolin.
 Kaolin results from the chemical decay of silica minerals, mostly feldspar.
 Pure kaolin is bright white, but white deposits are very rare.
 Most natural deposits of kaolin also contain iron oxide which darkens its color.
 A little oxide results in yellow, tan, pink or light orange clay.
 A lot of iron oxide produces the more familiar red or brown terra-cotta clay.

 The term "porcelain" has been used at least since the late 13th century 2 to describe ceramic tile made of light-colored clay containing only a little, if any, iron oxide.
-To medieval Italians, or so the story goes, the resulting tile had the the color and luster of the much admired shell of the porcellana crab.
+To medieval Italians, or so the story goes, the resulting tile had the the color and luster of the much admired shell of the porcellana cowrie.
 So, that's what they called it: porcellana.
 The French corrupted the word to "porcelain" and we adopted (the French say "purloined") the French word.

 The Firing Process

 A bisque is fired in four stages.
 The temperature of the kiln is slowly increased until the desired firing temperature is reached, then the tile is alow cooled until it reaches room temperature.
 The higher the target firing temperature and the longer the bisque is held at that temperature the harder and more water resistant the resulting tile.